moreirayokoyama/comprehensive-rust/src/cargo/running-locally.md

    for a normal debug build.
 Use `cargo build --release` to produce an optimized release build in `target/release/`.

-7. You can add dependencies for your project by editing `Cargo.toml`.
+7. You can add dependencies for your project by editing `Cargo.toml` or by using the `cargo add <dependency>` command.
 When you run `cargo` commands, it will automatically download and compile missing dependencies for you.